adicarlisle/QA-Group-Project/README.md

 Kubernetes is an open source container orchestration tool which is designed to automate, deploy, scale and operate containerised applications.

 Kubernetes is a distributed system where by multiple machines are configured to form a cluster.
 Machines may be a mix of physical and virtual and they may exist in cloud infrastructure each with their own unique hardware configurations.
-Kubernetes is also smart enough to move containers to different machines as this machines are added or removed.
+Kubernetes can also  move containers to different machines as these machines are added or removed.

 EKS
 We used this service in AWS to create, configure and manage a Kubernetes Cluster.
 To do this we had to